apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.7.1** - *unreleased*
+ - Added three more DLC3 room decorations that I'd missed orginally, for the profile editor's cosmetic-unlock ability

 **v1.7.0** - June 26, 2020
  - Updated for DLC3 (Bounty of Blood) content
    - Jetbeast vehicle unlocks are forthcoming, until I can actually test them out.